 Applicants should consider alignment to the above points in addition to alignment with the challenge theme when completing the remit statement in their application (see Section 13.2).

-Potential applicants unsure about the alignment to the remit or theme of a call, may wish to contact us at challenges@sfi.ie in advance of application preparation.
+Potential applicants unsure about the alignment to the remit or theme of a call may wish to contact SFI at challenges@sfi.ie in advance of preparing an application.

 9 State Aid and SFI Grant Funding